devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 * (Optional) path: subpath which should be pinged, i.e: if localhost:8081/jumpthequeue should be checked path should be "jumpthequeue".
 DEFAULT: ""
 * (Optional) interval: interval in seconds in which the server should be pinged until it is available or timeouted.
 DEFAULT: 5 seconds
 * (Optional) startupTime: seconds until a timeout will occur and an error will be thrown.
 DEFAULT: 10 minutes
-* (Optional) requirePath: boolean which determines wheter your path is needed.
-DEFAULT: false

 #### example